Erna Paris: Biography

-Paris was born in Toronto to an essentially secular Jewish family.
+Erna Paris was born Erna Newman in Toronto to an essentially secular Jewish family.
 She was the niece of classical pianist Beth Lipkin.
 After earning a Bachelor of Arts degree from the University of Toronto in Honours Philosophy and English, Paris moved to France for several years, where she continued her studies at the Sorbonne.
 She began her writing career in the 1970s as a magazine journalist and radio broadcaster/documentarist.

 She was the author of seven books and the winner of twelve national and international prizes for her books, journalism, and radio documentaries.
 She was also a frequent contributor to the opinion page of the Globe and Mail.

-Paris lived in Toronto with her husband, Thomas M. Robinson, professor emeritus of Ancient Greek Philosophy and Classics at the University of Toronto.
+Paris lived in Toronto with her second husband, Thomas M. Robinson, professor emeritus of Ancient Greek Philosophy and Classics at the University of Toronto.
 She had a daughter, Michelle, and a son, Roland.
 Paris died on 3 February 2022, at the age of 83.